ndavol/nlp-with-ruby/README.md

 ## NLP Pipeline Subtasks

-An NLP Pipeline stats with a plain text.
+An NLP Pipeline starts with a plain text.

 ### Pipeline Generation